akamai/cli-dns/README.md

 Commands are grouped into one of two categories.

-*-zoneconfig, *-recordsets and *-recordset commands provide the ability to manage zone configurations directly, as well as manage recordsets indifidually or in groupings.
+*-zoneconfig, *-recordsets and *-recordset commands provide the ability to manage zone configurations directly, as well as manage recordsets individually or in groupings.
 These commands should be preferred.

 *-zone and *-record commands provide a more constrained scope of control, treating the zone and records as a single entity.
 These commands provide backward compatibility with earlier releases of the package.